James Houghton (artistic director): Awards and accolades

 In 2015, Houghton was presented a special Obie Award by the American Theatre Wing for Sustained Achievement in the theatrical community.

 Death and legacy

 On August 2, 2016, Houghton died of stomach cancer in Manhattan.

 Former collaborator Tony Kushner wrote on the death of Houghton: "He was smart and passionate.
 He built his singular legacy, founded on his devotion to playwrights’ work and to playwrights themselves, with a uniquely sweet, generous spirit; with unflagging optimism; and with grace."

-Colleague Oskar Eustis, artistic director of The Public Theatre, wrote upon hearing of Houghton's passing: "By his example, he reminded me constantly that we are all in this together, that theater isn’t a competition but a communion, that art isn’t a zero-sum game but a way of being that elevates all of us, and that the collaborative nature of our form must be reflected in the way we treat one another."
+Colleague Oskar Eustis, artistic director of The Public Theater, wrote upon hearing of Houghton's passing: "By his example, he reminded me constantly that we are all in this together, that theater isn’t a competition but a communion, that art isn’t a zero-sum game but a way of being that elevates all of us, and that the collaborative nature of our form must be reflected in the way we treat one another."